 1441 W. Oakwood Road, Oak Creek, (414) 762-0552

 Dinner includes fried and baked cod or fried shrimp with your choice of steak fries, parsley buttered potatoes or potato salad.
-Coleslaw, rye bread & butter, coffee or milk and dessert are also included.
-Clam Chowder soup is available for an additional charge.
+Coleslaw, rye bread and butter, coffee or milk and dessert are also included.
+Clam chowder is available for an additional charge.
 Children's meal choices are grilled cheese or mac and cheese, both including steak fries and applesauce.
-Beer, wine, and soda is also available.
+Beer, wine and soda is also available.
 Dinner is served 4:30 to 7 p.m.

 Post a comment / write a review.